 Although the Board has not established a separate Nomination Committee, it has adopted a Nomination and Remuneration Committee Charter, which describes the role, composition, functions and responsibilities of the full Board in its capacity as the Nomination and Remuneration Committee.
 When the Board convenes as the Nomination and Remuneration Committee it carries out those functions which are delegated to it in the Company's Nomination and Remuneration Committee Charter.
-Separate meetings of the full Board in its capacity as the Nomination and Remuneration Committee Charter.
-Separate meetings of the full Board in its capacity as the Nomination and Remuneration Committee are held, and minutes of those meetings are taken.
+Separate meetings of the full Board in its capacity as the Nomination and Remuneration Committee are held and minutes of those meetings are taken.